shotaroi/katacoda-scenarios/new-scenario-template/step1.md

+# Why test automation?

+In software development, efficiency is one of the most important things to be considered.
+Thus current trend is to perform testing automatically rather than do it manually.
+Test automation enables software developers to save time, money and effort, and helps deployment of applications with better quality.

 # Setup a Gradle project

-Let's make a folder where we can create our code with cucumber testing:
+Let's start with making a folder where we can create our code with cucumber testing:

 `mkdir cucumber-project`{{execute}}